getBoolean/manga_backup_converter/README.md

    dart run change_app_package_name:main com.author.app_name
    ```

-1. [ ] Search for `getBoolean/flutter_boolean_template` and update it with your GitHub username and repository name
+1. [ ] Search for `getBoolean/manga_backup_converter` and update it with your GitHub username and repository name
-1. [ ] Search for `com.example.flutter_boolean_template` and replace it with your new Android bundle identifier
+1. [ ] Search for `dev.getboolean.mangabackupconverter` and replace it with your new Android bundle identifier
-1. [ ] Search for `com.example.flutterBooleanTemplate` and replace it with your new iOS bundle identifier
+1. [ ] Search for `dev.getboolean.mangabackupconverter` and replace it with your new iOS bundle identifier
-1. [ ] Search for `flutter_boolean_template` and replace it with your new package identifier
+1. [ ] Search for `mangabackupconverter` and replace it with your new package identifier
-1. [ ] Search for `Flutter Boolean Template` and replace it with your new app name
+1. [ ] Search for `Manga Backup Converter` and replace it with your new app name

 ### Workflow Permissions